TonyRipa/PlaceValue/README.md

 ***
 </pre>

-The idea that, we are doing a fundamentally visual thing whereas before we were doing a fundamentally symbolic thing, is not right.
+The idea that we are doing a fundamentally visual thing, whereas before we were doing a fundamentally symbolic thing, is not right.
 The difference between digital and analog is absent.

 There seems to be something fundamental about